 Child Support Attorney Greensboro, N.C.

 At Ward Black Law, we understand that divorce issues concerning children, including child support, are often highly sensitive, emotionally draining and antagonistic.
 That’s why we’re here to help.
-Afi Johnson-Parris, our child support attorney in Greensboro, N.C., offers compassionate and experienced counsel, sharing possible scenarios of child support based on your particular situation.
+Our child support attorneys in Greensboro, N.C., offer compassionate and experienced counsel, sharing possible scenarios of child support based on your particular situation.

-Afi Johnson-Parris offers an initial consultation in which she will review your circumstances and provide you with guidance to help you calculate the child support payments you may be entitled to.
+We offer an initial consultation in which we will review your circumstances and provide you with guidance to help you calculate the child support payments you may be entitled to.
 Ultimately, we offer you peace of mind.

 How is child support determined?

 The non-custodial parent, or the parent with secondary custody (visitation rights), is often but not always the parent with a child support obligation.
-In North Carolina, child support is determined by the North Carolina Child Support Guidelines, a set of statutory principles, which apply as a rebuttable presumption in all legal proceedings involving the child support owed.
+In North Carolina, child support is determined by the North Carolina Child Support Guidelines, a set of statutory principles, which apply in all legal proceedings involving the child support owed, unless the court determines the guidelines are not appropriate.

 Simply, child support should cover the costs of the reasonable needs of the child with regard to both parents’ ability to provide support.
-The guidelines are based on an established formula, which uses a chart and worksheets to calculate a child support figure.
-The worksheets take into consideration the combined adjusted gross incomes of both parents as well as the custody schedule, health insurance, work-related day care costs and other extraordinary expenses, such as braces.
-Final payment amounts are not determined until both parties provide accurate and up to date financial documents.
+The guidelines are based on an established formula, which uses work-related child care costs, medical insurance premiums, and other extraordinary expenses, such as travel.
+The worksheets take into consideration the combined gross incomes of both parents as well as the custody schedule.
+Final payment amounts are determined when both parties provide accurate and up to date financial documents.

 The court will typically order a child support payment based on these guidelines unless the parents agree to a different amount or there are special circumstances.